Judge issues mixed ruling in Virginia abortion law challenge

 The ruling by U.S. District Judge Henry Hudson came in a lawsuit that challenged four Virginia laws that opponents say restrict access to abortion in the state.

+Hudson overturned two state laws, including one requiring all second-trimester abortions to be performed at a licensed outpatient hospital and regulations that would have required clinics that provide first-trimester abortions to meet the same facility requirements as general and surgical hospitals.

-The lawsuit wais one of more than a dozen filed around the country challenging what abortion-rights groups call TRAP laws — Targeted Restrictions on Abortion Providers.
-A trial in Richmond, the state capital, began in the spring as the abortion debate exploded nationwide.
+The lawsuit was one of more than a dozen filed around the country challenging what abortion-rights groups call TRAP laws — Targeted Restrictions on Abortion Providers.
+A trial in Richmond, the state capital, began in May as the abortion debate exploded nationwide.
 Several states had passed strict new laws limiting abortions, including Alabama, Mississippi, Georgia, Ohio and Kentucky.

-On Monday, Hudson struck down two other state laws, including one requiring all second-trimester abortions to be performed at a licensed outpatient hospital.
-The judge agreed with opponents that the procedure can be safely performed at clinics and doctor’s offices.

-Hudson also overturned regulations that would have required clinics that provide first-trimester abortions to meet the same facility requirements as general and surgical hospitals.

 Women’s reproductive rights groups that brought the lawsuit expressed disappointment with the mixed ruling.